 According to some, talking animals are hard to do.

 Knowing the typical word counts of different types of children’s books will help you understand what goal you need to hit.
 These are only guidelines.
 If your word count comes in too high or low, you could raise eyebrows with publishers.
 Some might not even consider your work.

-- Picture books – you’ll hear many people say the shorter the better.
+- Picture books – You’ll hear many people say the shorter the better.
 A good goal is 500 words or less.
-Definitely strive for under a 1000.
+Definitely strive for under 1000.